MicrosoftDocs/win32-pr.it-it/desktop-src/wia/-wia-iwiadeviceinfo-uiclsid.md

 ## <a name="property-value"></a>Valore proprietà

-Stringa per la ricezione dell'ID di classe.
+Stringa per ricevere l'ID classe.

 ## <a name="requirements"></a>Requisiti